 2. Chance to enjoy the snow activities

-When visiting Manali in winters, you can also enjoy all type of snow activities like snow tubing, snow scooter rides, snow sledding, skiing, zorbing in snow etc..
+When visiting Manali in winters, you can also enjoy all types of snow activities like snow tubing, snow scooter rides, snow sledding, skiing, zorbing in snow, etc..
 The snow points near Manali at Gulaba and Marhi flourish with numerous local vendors offering these activities for the tourists visiting Himachal.

 3. Less tourist rush & lesser overall crowdedness

 Summers is the peak time when roads in Manali looks no different than old Delhi roads or any other crowded market near your home.
 In summers, you will witness herds and herds of people flocking the narrow roads, honking, and traffic everywhere.
-Parking is so much difficult to find and with lack of patience on the road, people are also restless including tourists and locals.
+Parking is so much difficult to find, and with a lack of patience on the road, people are also restless, including tourists and locals.

-Pro Tip: If you are doing a self drive to Manali in winters, then make sure to read the article 40 Must Have Things to Carry on a Self Drive Trip to the Himalayas
+Pro Tip: If you are doing a self-drive to Manali in winters, then make sure to read the article 40 Must-Have Things to Carry on a Self Drive Trip to the Himalayas

 4. Great deals on hotels & other stay Options

-Needless to say but all the stay options or hotels in Manali offer very good discount and deals of accommodation packages.
+Needless to say but all the stay options or hotels in Manali offer an excellent discount and deals with accommodation packages.
 Most discounts fall under the range from 35%-45% discount on regular prices.
-The winter discounts on hotels and stay options in Manali starts around mid-November and ends by end of March.
+The winter discounts on hotels and stay options in Manali starts around mid-November and ends by the end of March.

 5. Cheaper taxi and commute rates